OpenVoiceOS/ovos-docker/README.md

 | `ovos_gui_websocket` | Websocket process to handle messages for the Open Voice OS GUI                                                                 |
 | `ovos_gui`           | Open Voice OS graphical user interface                                                                                         |

-To allow data persistence, Docker/Podman volumes are required which will prevent to download requirements everytime that the containers are re-created.
+To allow data persistence, Docker or Podman volumes are required which will prevent to download the requirements everytime the containers are re-created.

 | Volume                  | Description                                      |
 | ---                     | ---                                              |